nmquijada/tormes/README.md

 TORMES has been submitted for publication.
 If you use TORMES before publication is released, please cite as:

-Narciso M. Quijada, David Rodríguez-Lázaro and Marta Hernández (2018); https://github.com/nmquijada/tormes
+Narciso M. Quijada, David Rodríguez-Lázaro and Marta Hernández (2018); *TORMES*, https://github.com/nmquijada/tormes

 <br>